EgloDevelopment/EgloNS/README.md

 + Download the Github repository
 + Create a MongoDB instance
 + Run the server with Docker after you build the file
-+ Add the .env based off of the "example.env" provided in the repository
++ Add the .env based off of the "example.env" provided in the repository (YOU MUST HAVE A RESEND.COM TOKEN)
 + You should now be good to go, visit localhost:3000 (or where you have set it to run)
 + If you have any issues, email contact@eglo.pw, or make a GitHub issue